Serious Injury Claims

 To be awarded compensation for a loss of a limb or amputation, you have to be able to prove who was at fault for the injury and that the injury occurred as a direct result of that accident.

-Our litigation team and personal injury solicitors have extensive experience helping injured persons claim for such injuries and can provide the help and support you need throughout this life-changing time.
+Our litigation team and personal injury solicitors have extensive experience helping injured persons make catastrophic injury claims for such injuries and can provide the help and support you need throughout this life-changing time.

 An average of 350 people a day visit accident and emergency departments with burn-related injuries – a large proportion of which are children.
 Accidents resulting in burns are very common but can be extremely painful and very difficult to recover from.